inanna-malick/file_io_with_akka_streams/working_with_files.md

   FileIO.fromFile(f).via(toLines).drop(1).via(parseCarsCSV)
 ```

-`readCarsFromFile` reads byte strings from the provided file, converts them to lines using `toLines` (defined earlier in this chapter), drops the first header row using `drop(1)` and parses them using `parseCarsCSV`.
+`readCarsFromFile` reads byte strings from the provided file, converts them to lines using `toLines` (defined earlier in this post), drops the first header row using `drop(1)` and parses them using `parseCarsCSV`.
 Let's test it out by reading the CSV file, cars.csv, that we just wrote some test values to.

 .CSV streaming read test
 ```scala